 I realized that I didn’t want to struggle with debt for the rest of my life and chose to put my head down and become debt free.

-1. Live below your means until you don’t have to any more.
+1. Live below your means until you don’t have to anymore.

-2. Don’t finance $hit you don’t need.
+2. Don’t finance stuff you don’t need.

 4. Work really hard and then make your money work for you.